Pediatrics Observership Program

-Applications for a rotation must be in no later than 3 months prior to your requested start date to give us ample time to approve and submit the necessary paperwork for your observership.
+Applications for a rotation must be in no later than one month prior to your requested start date to give us ample time to approve and submit the necessary paperwork for your observership.
 We accept applications up to three months in advance.
 Please indicate on the observership rotation request form the preferred rotations and dates you are available (if there are multiple dates, please indicate your preferred dates by rank).
 Please note that these slots are on a "first come, first serve" basis, so the earlier you submit your application for your preferred rotation (up to three months in advance), the more likely you are to receive it.
-You will be notified, in writing, of either acceptance or denial of your application within four weeks of initial receipt.
+You will be notified, in writing, of either acceptance or denial of your application within two weeks of initial receipt.
 You may ask questions or check on the status of your application (after the deadline) by emailing the Pediatric Academic Office at ObservePeds@upstate.edu.

 Our rotations are two weeks in length and can be renewed for additional weeks with the consent of the Observership Coordinator, the Supervising Physician, and the Chair of the Department of Pediatrics.

 Multiple rotations are permitted for a maximum of eight total weeks per application.
 Each rotation must be two weeks in duration, and must fit within the dates available.
 There is a $100.00 (US Funds) application fee which is non-refundable.
 A Certified Check or Money Order needs to accompany the application and should be made payable to the Upstate Medical University Foundation, Fund #350.
 Alternately, if applying by email you can request an observership credit card form to pay the application fee.